 If you do create opt-ins for different audiences, separate your email lists.
 So, all the people who gave their email address to you for a travel freebie can go in one list where you send travel-related updates.
 And others who signed up for your weight loss freebies can hang out in one list where you send weight loss and fitness related updates.

-Now that you know your audience, create a freebie for them.
+Now that you know your audience, and what they’re struggling with, create a freebie for them.

 Start by coming up with an idea based on their problems and your expertise.